heavy-razzer/APITest/README.md

 **Usage:**
 - File with links are placed in 'files' folder
-- By default app uses "file1.txt" and "file2.txt", but you can change in source code if needed
+- By default app uses "file1.txt" and "file2.txt", but you can change this in source code if needed
-- to run test execute `mvn test`
+- To run test execute `mvn test`from command line (or launch from IDE)